-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on March 5, 2012, the landlord served the tenant with the Notice of Direct Request Proceeding by way of Registered Mail.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on March 22, 2012, the landlord personally served one of the tenants with the Notice of Direct Request Proceeding.

-Section 90 of the Act provides that a document served in this manner is deemed to have been received on the 5th day after service.
+Section 90 of the Act provides that a document served in this manner is deemed to have been received on the same date.

-Based on the written submissions of the landlord, I find that the tenant has been duly served with the Direct Request Proceeding documents.
+Based on the written submissions of the landlord, I find that the tenants have been duly served with the Direct Request Proceeding documents.